tristanpenman/algorithms/matrix-multiplication/README.md

     mpirun -n 2 ./MPI 8 8 8

 When you run this example, it will first compute the result using the GPU, then it will compare it to a result computed using the naive sequential method.

+### MPI + OpenCL

+The final example builds upon the first MPI example by using the OpenCL to do the work for each node.
+This allows computation to be performed on a GPU (if present), or even on devices such as FPGAs.

+You will need to run `make` separately:

+    make MPI_OpenCL

+Usage is the same as the previous example.

+Note that, unlike the MPI + CUDA example, the `multiply_matrices_k` kernel is compiled at runtime, so the file `MPI_OpenCL.cl` must be present alongside the main executable.
+This would also allow the kernel to be updated or replaced without recompiling the program.